Topics on this page

 For most Anti-Malware settings, you can either configure them for each individual computer or in a policy that applies to multiple computers (for example, to all Windows 2008 Servers).
 To make management easier, configure the settings in the policy (not individual computers) wherever possible.
 For more information, see Policies, inheritance, and overrides.

 CPU usage and RAM usage varies by your Anti-Malware configuration.
-To optimize Anti-Malware performance on Deep Security Agent, see Performance tips for Anti-Malware.
+To optimize Anti-Malware performance on the agent, see Performance tips for Anti-Malware.

 For an overview of the Anti-Malware feature, see Protect against malware.